 The photo originally appeared in the November 1928 issue of National Geographic.
 The original caption was: “With huge cadaver masks, imitation tiger-skin skirts, and enormous claws, this performer and his seven similarly garbed companions strike terror to the hearts of spectators in the Old Dance.
-They are assistants of Showa the Deer, messenger of Yama”.
+They are assistants of Showa the Deer, the messenger of Yama”.
 The picture was taken in 1925 and is an autochrome which was an early color photography process.

 The monk pictured in the above photo seems to be performing the dance known as Durdak Garcham, “Dance of the Lords of the Cemetery”.
-The dance celebrates the liberation that comes from acceptance of our impermanence.
+The dance celebrates the liberation that comes from the acceptance of our impermanence.

 The Lord and Lady can usually be distinguished from other skeleton deities by the crowns with five small human skulls, as well as the fan-shaped ornaments on their ears.